scuzzydude/asimov/asimov.md

 #### Post-Agency

 Where a Post-Agency Scoot (PAG) begins is the first question.
 Certainly, any scoot created for a writer whose rights have expired, would begin when a scoot is created.
 It would be simpler to say that Post-Agency begins with the artist's death, but that might not be right.
 For example, a great solo-musician dies, and her fandom believe that their scoot should turn from commercial income to endeavors that promote her genius.
-That might be true, but what if she leaves behind young children with no other means of support?
+That might be ideal, but what if she leaves behind young children with no other means of support?
 Their best interest is income.

 This might be something that could be decided by the artists themselves.
 They may specify dilution events upon their death, that would still give the SOA authority over the commercialization of their IP but and mandate to balance it to achieve income for their family after their death.